gto76/standard-aliases/README.md

 Misc
 ----
-+ By convention a function that calls a command with some set of options that are quite sensible for that command is usually named <command-name>1, and often also with a two letter aberration.
-Options for this commands are defined at the bottom of `standardrc`. // Usually if alias only makes command easier to use, either by using "sensible" options, or just by sending output of a command to pager if necessary, then it has same name as command, but with number 1 appended at the end.
-Some examples are:
+* Usually if function only makes linux command easier to use, either by using a few "sensible" options, or just by sending output of a command to a pager if necessary, then it has same name as command, but with number `1` appended at the end.
+Some examples are: `ps1`, `pgrep1`, `tree1`, `mkdir1`.
+Options for this commands are defined at the bottom of [`standardrc`](standard-aliases/standard_rc#L323-L346).
-`ps1`,
-`pgrep1`,
-`tree1`,
-`mkdir1`.

-+ Only aliases that redefine already existing commands are `cp`, `mv` and `rm`.
+* Only functions that redefine already existing commands are `cp`, `mv` and `rm`.
 They are all run in interactive mode, meaning you get asked for conformation before any destructive operation.
 If you want to execute them without this prompting, use -f (force) option.

-+ completions...
-automatic completions from the command that gets parameters in function.
+* Command-line completions are automatically assigned to functions, depending on what commands they use.
+(Exception are `git` commands, for which completions don't work.)

-+ Commands for accessing the framework:
+* Commands for accessing the framework:
 	* ty
 	* al
 	* sc